 Such expenditure might be good or bad, in the long term, but the point here is that the balance sheet is not reflected by this ratio.

 Since Cango holds net cash of CN¥236m, it can spend on growth, justifying a higher P/E ratio than otherwise.

 The Verdict On Cango's P/E Ratio

-	Cango's P/E is 21.5 which is above average (18.1) in its market.
-With cash in the bank the company has plenty of growth options -- and it is already on the right track.
-So it is not surprising the market is probably extrapolating recent growth well into the future, reflected in the relatively high P/E ratio.
-What is very clear is that the market has become significantly more optimistic about Cango over the last month, with the P/E ratio rising from 14.4 back then to 21.5 today.
+Cango's P/E is 28.7 which is above average (18.8) in its market.
+Its net cash position is the cherry on top of its superb EPS growth.
+So based on this analysis we'd expect Cango to have a high P/E ratio.
+What we know for sure is that investors have become much more excited about Cango recently, since they have pushed its P/E ratio from 21.9 to 28.7 over the last month.
 For those who prefer to invest with the flow of momentum, that might mean it's time to put the stock on a watchlist, or research it.
 But the contrarian may see it as a missed opportunity.

 Investors should be looking to buy stocks that the market is wrong about.
 People often underestimate remarkable growth -- so investors can make money when fast growth is not fully appreciated.
 So this free visual report on analyst forecasts could hold the key to an excellent investment decision.

 Of course, you might find a fantastic investment by looking at a few good candidates.
 So take a peek at this free list of companies with modest (or no) debt, trading on a P/E below 20.